Deep Learning vs Machine Learning in Business

 Let’s take a look at the main applications, i.e., current and future applications:

-Machine Learning is described as a subset of A.I..
+Machine Learning is a subset of A.I..
 We provide a computer with data and the computer learns on its own.
 It improves tasks with experience.
 In other words, machines are given the information they need to do the job themselves.

 This technology is showing great potential.
 It is providing indispensable tools for industris to move towards change.
 Alone, the machine trains itself to analyze data.
 It then learns from that data and forecasts possible futures.